-The Ohio Revised Code and each bill containing new capital appropriations or reappropriations (the most recent being H.B 529 of the 132th General Assembly) set forth the allowable uses of capital funds.
+The Ohio Revised Code and each bill containing new capital appropriations (most recently H.B.
+687 of the 134th General Assembly) or reappropriations (most recently H.B.
+597 of the 134th General Assembly) set forth the allowable uses of capital funds.
 Capital appropriations for buildings or structures, including remodeling and renovations, are limited to:

-- Acquisition of real property or interests in real property (i.e., the purchase of land or easements). - Buildings and structures, which includes construction, demolition, complete heating and cooling, lighting and lighting fixtures, as well as all necessary utilities, ventilating, plumbing, sprinkling, and water/sewer systems.

-- Architectural, engineering, and professional services expenses directly related to the project (including feasibility studies). - Machinery necessary to the operation or function of the building or structure at the time that it is acquired or constructed or placed into service.
+- Acquisition of real property or interests in real property (i.e., the purchase of land or easements). - Buildings and structures, which includes construction, demolition, complete heating and cooling, lighting, and lighting fixtures, as well as all necessary utilities, ventilating, plumbing, sprinkling, and water/sewer systems, when such systems are authorized or necessary. - Architectural, engineering, and professional services expenses directly related to the project (including feasibility studies). - Machinery necessary to the operation or function of the building or structure at the time that it is acquired or constructed. - Acquisition, development, and deployment of new computer systems, including the integration of existing and new computer systems, but excluding regular or ongoing maintenance or support agreements. - Furniture, fixtures, or equipment meeting the criteria discussed below.

-In situations in which the State does not own the property on which the capital facility or improvement will be located, there are requirements that a higher education institution (with respect to Department of Higher Education capital projects) or a governmental agency (with respect to Mental Health and to Developmental Disabilities capital projects) own the property.
+In situations in which the State does not own the property on which the capital facility or improvement will be located, there are requirements that a higher education institution (with respect to Department of Higher Education capital projects) or a state agency, as defined in R.C.
+154.01, own the property.
 This ownership requirement may be waived if:

-- (1) The higher education institution or governmental agency has a long-term lease, or other interest (such as an easement) in the property; or - (2) The Department of Higher Education on behalf of a higher education institution certifies to the Controlling Board that undue delay will occur if planning does not proceed while the property or property interest acquisition process continues.
-In this case, capital funds may be released upon approval by the Controlling Board to pay for planning through the development of schematic drawings only; or - (3) If the capital facilities will be owned by, or be part of facilities owned by, a separate nonprofit organization or public body and made available to a higher education institution or governmental agency for its use or benefit, the nonprofit organization either owns or has a long-term lease of the real property or other capital facility to be improved, renovated, constructed or acquired, and has entered into an agreement with the state agency or higher education institution that meets applicable statutory requirements.
+- The higher education institution or state agency has a long-term lease, or other interest (such as an easement) in the property; or - With respect to institutions of higher education, the Department of Higher Education, on behalf of the institution, certifies to the Controlling Board that undue delay will occur if planning does not proceed while the property or property interest acquisition process continues.
+In this case, capital funds may be released upon approval by the Controlling Board to pay for planning through the development of schematic drawings only; or - If the capital facilities will be owned by, or be part of facilities owned by, a separate nonprofit organization or public body and made available to a higher education institution or state agency for its use or benefit, the nonprofit organization either owns or has a long-term lease of the real property or other capital facility to be improved, renovated, constructed or acquired, and has entered into an agreement with the state agency or higher education institution that meets applicable statutory requirements.

-Joint Use Agreements -- The Department of Higher Education has adopted rules (see OAC 3333-1-03(E)) regarding the release of moneys for capital projects not owned by the State or a higher education institution and the joint use of such projects.
+Joint Use Agreements -- The Department of Higher Education has adopted rules (OAC 3333- 1-03(E)) regarding the release of moneys for capital projects not owned by the State or a higher education institution and the joint use of such projects.
 The joint use agreement, among other matters, must: